 Reasons why Lithuania is top jurisdiction for Payment Institution licensing

 – No particular requirement for company management to reside in Lithuania.

 – Application for a license submitted without establishing a company.
 Incorporation of a company starts only after the license granted.

 – Fast licensing process.
-Issuing of Payment institution license within a period of 3 months or even faster.
+Issuing of Payment an Electronic Money Institution license within a period of 3 months or even faster.
+Business oriented regulation.

 – Documents can be submitted in English and amended “on the go” instead of formal writing forth and back.

 – Possibility for non-banks get own sorting codes for individual client IBAN accounts as a bank.